 According to the best estimates, approximately 15,000 gray machines have proliferated throughout Virginia.

 Because many operators never registered the machines with the ABC, the true number isn’t known.
 However, if you drive on an interstate in Virginia and hop off any exit, you’re likely to find some of the gambling devices in at least one retail outlet.

-However, not all of them took the registration requirements/one-year reprieve seriously anyway.
+However, not all of them took the registration requirements/one-year reprieve seriously.
 As a result, those same operators could be subject to civil penalties once caught.